hharryyf/codeforcepractice/README.md

 we get the profit array, we use a dp to get the answer (the dp is a mini-max type dp, also quite standard). https://codeforces.com/problemset/problem/1099/F

+820. Boboniu Walks on Graph (diff=2300, hashing, graph observation) The problem is actually asking if we select a set of ci, if it is possible that the formed graph satisfies all vertices has indegree equals to 1 and outdegree equals to 1 as well.
+Note that there are just k! number of possible combinations.
+We need to come up with how to validate the degree requirement fast.
+The idea is we can use hashing. https://vjudge.net/problem/CodeForces-1394B